arfarobs/arfarobs/README.md

 # Hello, I'm Arthur! 👋

 I'm a Front-End Web Engineer who is passionate about transforming ideas into reality using coding skills.
-I've spent the past year and a half honing my skills in front-end web development, specializing in Reactjs.
+I've spent the past two years honing my skills in front-end web development, specializing in Reactjs.
 I'm driven by curiosity and always looking for opportunities to learn and grow.

 - 🌱 Currently learning: Back-End Development (Node.js Express.js SQL).
 - 🔭 Working on: My portfolio website and refactoring my portfolio projects.